Renwar-P/cryptalk/README.md

 In the development of this project I encountered several bugs.
 They are covered in the bugs section.

-### Bugs
+## Bugs
 During development of this project I encountered several bugs.
 Some of them are covered here:

-  ## Directory issue with allauth.
+  ### Directory issue with allauth.
   When running the command ls ../.pip-modules/lib/ it told me that there is no such directory.
 I understood that I have a issue with the directory.
 I googled it and found a command to find the path to where python is installed.
 To do this I used the command "which python3".
 It gave me the path "/home/codeany/.pyenv/shims/python3".
 However this did not work.
 To make sure I hade really installed allauth I searched for a command to check this.
 I found the command "pip show django-allauth".
 This gave me info regarding the version of allauth installed and more.
 In the info I found another path to the directory "/home/codeany/.local/lib/python3.9/site-packages".
 I tried this path instead and followed the instructions in the video and it worked.
 '

-## Blocktrans
+### Blocktrans
-In the login.html template there is an block of code   "<p>{% blocktrans %}Welcome to CryptoTalk.
+In the login.html template there is an block of code   " <p>{% blocktrans %}Welcome to CryptoTalk.
 To leave a comment or like a post, please log in.
-If you
-        have not created an account yet, then <a class="link" href="{{ signup_url }}">sign up</a>
+If you have not created an account yet, then <a class="link" href="{{ signup_url }}">sign up</a>first.{% endblocktrans %}</p> "
-        first.{% endblocktrans %}</p>"

 When running this code in the IDE it told me that a {%blocktrans%} cannot have a url path inside it.
 I removed the {%blocktrans%} tags and the problem was fixed.

-## Placeholder image
+### Placeholder image

 To change the placeholder image took a little longer then expected.
 My first thought was that I only needed to change the link in the index.html.
 However when i did this nothing happened.
 I tried severeal different images and it gave me the same result.
 I then understood that it was a Cloudinary issue.
 I logged in to my cloudinary and added the image to my library.
 After that it worked.

-## Field required
+### Field required

 When as a admin I want to approve a comment, django required that the body field and the content field to be filled.
 This means that I had to copy the text in the content and adding it to the body field.
 To fix this I added the blank=True statement to the content field in Post class model.

-### Unfixed bugs
+## Unfixed bugs

-## Automated testing
+### Automated testing
 I initiated the automated testing.
 I wanted to test with pythons unittest and to use jest for the little js code in the project.
 However I could not fix the import issue.
 When running the tests I got the message that its missing a parent directory and I couldn´t import the block of code I wanted tested.
 To resolve this I contacted the tutor support that Code Institute provides.
 That tutor couldn´t locate the problem.
-Considering the deadline and that its not required for this project, I decided to proceed with only manuel testing.
+Considering the deadline and that its not required for this project, I decided to proceed with only manual testing.